Batiscan River: Course

 The Batiscan River begins its course at 363 m of altitude in the Laurentian Mountains, in Lake Édouard, which is located in the Municipality of Lake Édouard (Haute-Mauricie).
 Lake Édouard is also the source of the Jeannotte River, which joins the Batiscan River after a course of 48 km.

 Starting from Lake Édouard, the Batiscan River flows 9.3 km before flowing successively through three lakes in the centre of which is the Lake of the Cross (Lac-Édouard).
 The river courses about 2.1 km across the lakes.
 Then the river flows another unit 0.9 km before passing through another lake, which also receives the discharge from the north of the sub-watershed Lac aux Biscuits.
 This northern sub-basin is considered as the second head of the river.

 The Seigneurie du Triton, built in 1897 on the edge of Lake of the Cross, administers a hunting and fishing on 42.8 km2 space.
 This outfitter is one of the oldest clubs in private hunting and fishing in Quebec.
 The outfitter offers several activities including interpretive trails for nature walks and canoe, visits to beaver habitat and spawning (breeding trout), visiting the Triton station, pedal boating, and swimming.
 In this area, several hiking trails are maintained by the Society of Wildlife and Parks of Quebec, including linking the Lac aux Biscuits.

 In the first segment 25 km of its course, the Batiscan River flows through eight lakes (several being made by the swelling of the river) including two smallest.

 Batiscan Lake is the second head of the Batiscan River.
 This elongated lake which is located in the MRC de La Jacques-Cartier (the unorganized territory of Lac-Croche).
 Batiscan Lake is especially fed by Croche River, lies outside the southwestern boundary of the Laurentian Wildlife Reserve.
 This lake discharges into the "Rivière aux éclairs" (Lightning River), which runs westward for 15 km before flowing into the Batiscan River.

 From Lake of the Cross, the Batiscan River flows successively in a wilderness (the limit of the Zec Jeannotte and Laurentides Wildlife Reserve), and the Portneuf Wildlife Reserve.
 Then the river descends through Rivière-à-Pierre (western boundary of the municipality), Notre-Dame-de-Montauban, Quebec, Lac-aux-Sables, Sainte-Thècle, Quebec (Eastern limit of the municipality), Saint-Adelphe, Quebec, Saint-Stanislas, Saint-Narcisse, Quebec (limit of the municipality) Sainte-Geneviève-de-Batiscan, Quebec and Batiscan, Quebec.
 Batiscan flows mainly south on 196 km and joined the St. Lawrence River up to Batiscan, Quebec.

-The river runs through a mostly forested area from its source to the bridge over railway at Saint-Adelphe (with the exception of some agricultural areas close to St-Alphonse and Price, Lac-aux-Sables), and in the vicinity of Rousseau Road north of town Notre-Dame-de-Montauban and Main Street (south of the same village.)
-The rest of the course of the Batiscan is predominantly agricultural.
+The river runs through a mostly forested area from its source to the bridge over railway at Saint-Adelphe (with the exception of some agricultural areas close to St-Alphonse and Price rank, Lac-aux-Sables), and in the vicinity of Rousseau Road north of town Notre-Dame-de-Montauban and Main Street (south of the same village.)
+The rest of the course of the Batiscan is predominantly agricultural (photos).